LSSTDESC/Twinkles/doc/Setup.md

 # Twinkles Set-up

-Ti run your own `twinkles` simulations, you will need to have followed the following steps.
+To run your own `twinkles` simulations, you will need to have taken the following steps.

 ## LSST Sims Setup